 - 1 tsp chia seeds (for topping)

 - 1 tsp unsweetened shredded coconut (for topping)

 - Sliced oranges, dragonfruit and blackberries (topping)

 I still struggle with smoothie “recipes” because I’m more of a dump-in-what’s-around kinds smoothie gal.
 I’ll add whatever fresh and frozen fruits I have on hand, plus spinach or other veggies.
 If I have Greek yogurt, I’ll toss that in.
-For this recipe, I used my hand magic bullet to make two smoothies: the blue layer and the orange layer.
-I used the largest cup for my bullet and this yielded four small smoothie bowls.
+For this pumpkin and blue majik smoothie recipe, I used my hand magic bullet to make two smoothies: the blue layer and the orange layer.
+I used the largest cup from my bullet and this yielded four small blue majik smoothie bowls.